 Databarracks recently opened its doors to Alex Taylor, a PhD student of anthropology from the University of Cambridge who is conducting research on the data centre industry.
 In this guest post, Alex explains the reasons ...

 Databarracks Limited is a limited company registered in Guernsey under number 40662 and its registered office is at Tower Hill House, 32-34 Le Bordage, St Peter Port, Guernsey, GY1 1BP.
 Correspondence in the UK may be addressed to Arxcis House, 9 Park Hill, London, SW4 9NS.

-The contents of this web site are copyright © Databarracks Limited.
+The contents of this Website are copyright © Databarracks Limited.
 All rights reserved.
-You may copy anything in this web-site only to the extent that (1) to do so is necessary for browsing the web-site or (2) you are storing it in a cache.
-You may not include anything in this web site in another web site or copy it or print it (except for your internal purposes) without our explicit written permission (contact us for permission).
-Please do not link to any page other than the home page: we hold the copyright in the URLs of all pages and objects on this web site and any licence granted to you to browse this site does not (in the absence of our explicit written permission) extend to copying those URLs for deep linking or related purposes.
+You may copy anything in this Website only to the extent that (1) to do so is necessary for browsing the Website or (2) you are storing it in a cache.
+You may not include anything in this Website in another Website or copy it or print it (except for your internal purposes) without our explicit written permission (contact us for permission).

 This site contains links to external sites for your convenience only.
 We do not endorse, or recommend those links or the contents of their destinations, and links (and the content of their destinations) may change from time to time without our (or your) knowledge.

 Once you have left our site, these terms no longer apply.

 We take your privacy and the protection of your personal data seriously.
 We will only store, process and disclose your personal data in accordance with the law.
 You can look at our notification record at the Information Commissioner's Office by clicking here [UK Reg: Z8233392] and our notification with the Guernsey office for Data Protection Commissioner's office here